SItoA provides support for ICE point clouds and strands. Custom attributes, motion blur and shape instancing are also supported.

 Currently the following point shapes are exported as Arnold primitives: Point, Disc, Rectangle, Sphere, Box, Cylinder, Cone.
 The Blob shape is not supportedAlso, SItoA supports ICE geometry instantiation of plain geometries, models, and stand-ins.

 ICE examples: a bunny model covered with particles using the sphere primitive (left) and instanced tanks (right)

-ICE Strands are rendered using Arnold's Curve Primitive.
+Plain ICE Strands are rendered using Arnold's curves primitive.

 The following attributes are required: